fmdtools.define.object

 ax (matplotlib.axis, optional) – Existing axis.
 The default is None.

-label (str/bool, optional) – Label for the collection.
+text (str/bool, optional) – Text to display on collection.
 The default is True, which shows the collection name.
 If False, no label is provided.
 If a string, the string is used as the label.

 z (str) – Argument to plot as third dimension on 3d plot.
 Default is ‘’, which returns a 2d plot.
 If a number is provided, the plot will be 3d with the height at that constant z-value.